-They have no business rendering services or offering advise beyond their true capabilities.
+They have no business rendering services or offering advice beyond their true capabilities.
 It could be dangerous for the client!
 Whenever someone steps out of bounds and takes on too much without the proper credentialing it never ends well!
-Life coaches treating mental health illness could be a recipe for disaster!
+Life Coaches treating mental health illness could be a recipe for disaster!

-Additionally, to maintain my license as a licensed marriage and family therapist, I need to take ongoing continuing education credits.
+Additionally, to maintain my license as a Licensed Marriage and Family Therapist, I need to take ongoing continuing education credits.
 Just as it is in other medical fields or any other professional field.
-This requirement to continue your education though is NOT required for life coaches however.
+This requirement to continue your education is NOT required for Life Coaches, however.
 So please understand I am required to stay up to date!
-Each state varies, but credentialing is pretty straight-forward.
+Each state varies, but credentialing is pretty straightforward.

-There is tremendous value as well when one does becomes a life coach.
-For example after struggles and challenges one now knows what it takes to find a solution.
+There is a tremendous value as well when one does becomes a Life Coach.
+For example, after struggles and challenges, one now knows what it takes to find a solution.
 Whether it is a career change or for weight loss.
-It might be about finding your life’s purpose or learning new skills such as how to become a better speaker.
+It might be about finding your life’s purpose or learning new skills, such as how to become a better speaker.

 However, my point here is, and a big concern I have, which I continue to notice, is that life coaches are starting to treat mental and emotional disorders, even traumas.
-Meanwhile they don’t even have a basic clinical knowledge about the clients symptoms and they can definitely do more damage than good.
+Meanwhile, they don’t even have a basic clinical knowledge about the client’s symptoms.
+Very easily they can definitely do more damage than good.

-Lately I also see posts on Facebook of healers and life coaches who post inappropriate things about their clients.
+Lately, I also see posts on Facebook for healers and Life Coaches who post inappropriate things about their clients.
 In mental health, our clients and patients are protected by confidentiality laws.
-However these confidentiality laws DO NOT exist for life coaches or healers.
+However, these confidentiality laws DO NOT exist for Life Coaches or healers.

 A short time ago I saw a post where a “healer” treated a suicidal patient!
 I am a healer myself, but since I am trained in both areas, I know that clients must be first properly diagnosed.

-This diagnosis is crucial in determining, based on the symptoms, what the best course of treatment would be.
-More often than not as well this typically includes individual psychotherapy with a licensed clinician, such as marriage and family therapist, or a mental health counselor.
+Often times this diagnosis is crucial in determining, based on the symptoms, what the best course of treatment would be.
+More often than not as well this typically includes individual Psychotherapy with a Licensed Clinician, such as a Marriage and Family Therapist, or a Mental Health Counselor.

-Now after reading this blog you know this is where a life coach would not be able to properly diagnose a particular client.
-The reason again is for example sometimes underlying mental illness is not so easily observed by a lay-person, even if this person is a life coach or a healer.
-Alternative healing methods can be of great benefit as complimentary treatments, but not as a stand-alone approach.
+Now after reading this blog you know this is where a Life Coach would not be able to properly diagnose a particular client.
+The reason again is for example sometimes underlying mental illness is not so easily observed by a layperson, even if this person is a Life Coach or a healer.
+Alternative healing methods can be of great benefit as complementary treatments, but not as a stand-alone approach.
 Above all the client cannot be put at risk!

-In conversation I sometimes explain to people what I do in my profession and what I have found is it encompasses so many different moving parts!
+In conversation, sometimes I explain to people what I do in my profession.
+What I have found is it encompasses so many different moving parts!
 The best thing I can say is that I am just like a medical doctor except I don’t deal with people’s bodies, but rather their minds and their hearts.

 Please share this very important information with colleagues, family, and friends.
 My goal is to continue educating healthcare customers so as to prevent tragic deaths as a result of ignorance or injury that could have easily been prevented.
 Thank you for reading “Life Coaches Treating Mental Health Blog“!

-Currently I do NOT see clients in person with the Covid 19 Corona Virus pandemic.
-However for months now I have enjoyed helping my clients using telemedicine.
+Currently, I do NOT see clients in person with the Covid 19 Corona Virus pandemic but rather utilize Online Therapy.
+For months now I’ve enjoyed helping my clients using telemedicine.
 Using the internet and meeting my clients online while they are in the safety of their homes has been terrific!

 These video sessions have enabled my clients to get the help they need!
 Whether that’s online counseling, coaching sessions, or therapy sessions meeting online is so easy.
-Don’t let anything get in the way of you receiving the help you need!
+Don’t let anything get in the way of you receiving the help you need for good mental health!